 Since early 2018, when the token was launched , Huobi has purchased and burned tokens on a quarterly basis in an effort to stabilise the currency and curb inflation.

 How to buy Huobi Token online – step-by-step guide

 Step 1.
 Get a suitable wallet

-We recommend storing your Huobi tokens on a wallet to ensure they’re safe.
+Before you go and Buy Huobi Token, we recommend storing your HT coins on a wallet to ensure they’re safe.
 Because it’s an Ether-based ERC-20 token, you’ll find plenty of HT compatible wallets to choose from.
 Here are a couple of our favourites:

 - Ledger Nano X: One of the safest options for storing your HT tokens is the Nano X hardware wallet from Ledger.
 It’s not the cheapest wallet out there, but if you’re serious about security, it’s one of the best.

 - Coinomi Wallet: If you want an HT compatible wallet that will work on your phone, look no further than the Coinomi Wallet.
 This multi-coin wallet supports iOS, Andriod phones and there’s also a Mac/Windows/Linux desktop client.